Wiltshire Air Ambulance distances itself from rival

 The Wiltshire service has highlighted the charity's past financial problems on its own website.

-The Children's Air Ambulance has told the BBC its debt is behind it.'Not connected'
+The Children's Air Ambulance has told the BBC its debt is behind it.

 The Wiltshire Air Ambulance said in an online statement: "Accounts [for the Children's Air Ambulance] were filed for the period ended 31 August 2006.